xaravind/devops-notes-25/git_tasks.md

 |---------------------------------|------------------------------------|--------------------|-----------------|
 | Add file to last commit         | `git commit --amend --no-edit`     | ✅                 | ❌              |
 | Edit last commit message        | `git commit --amend -m "..."`      | ✅                 | ❌              |

 ---
-Awesome!
-Let’s jump into the next one with the same clean format, emoji structure, and step-by-step clarity:

----